timotejroiko/tiny-discord/docs/InternalSharder.md

 Once spawned, shards will automatically attempt to resume or reconnect on network failures, invalid sessions and resumable close codes.
 Shards that close due to unresumable close codes will emit a `close` event and will not reconnect.
 If your network goes completely offline, the shards will attempt to reconnect every 10 seconds forever unless manually closed.
 Other types of disconnections and reconnections can be monitored via the `debug` event.

-The InternalSharder does not connect to the rest api by itself, the user must use the [RestClient](RestClient.md) or any other http client to call `/gateway/bot` and obtain the relevant gateway information before spawning shards.
+The InternalSharder does not connect to the rest api by itself if user supplies an identify queueing mechanism, otherwise an instance of [IdentifyController](IdentifyController.md) will be automatically created to obtain the gateway information from the rest api and to queue identifies.

 &nbsp;